mookor/easyUDP/README.md

 # Easy UDP

 Easy UDP is a Python package that simplifies UDP communication.
-It provides convenient classes for UDP client and server implementations.
+It provides convenient classes for UDP Sender and Receiver implementations.

 ## Installation